 Difference Between Flaxseed Pudding and Chia Seed Pudding

-Flaxseed pudding and chia pudding are two popular and nutritious pudding alternatives, both known for their health benefits and versatility.
+Flaxseed pudding and chia pudding are two popular pudding alternatives.
 The choice between them often comes down to personal preference for texture, flavor, and the desired soaking time.
-Both can be a valuable addition to a balanced diet, providing essential nutrients and culinary versatility.

 While they share some similarities, there are key differences between the two: